-- Disease related to the exposure to mold, silica, carbon monoxide, lead paint, benzene, chemicals & carcinogens
+- Cancer, acute myeloid leukemia (AML) or other diseases related to the exposure to benzene, mold, silica, carbon monoxide, lead paint, chemicals & carcinogens

-Occupational disease claims must be traced back to an exposure at a particular moment in time.
-The disease may have resulted from an initial exposure or a prolonged exposure, but the worker must first prove that they came in contact with a substance that caused the illness.
+The disease may have resulted from an initial or a prolonged exposure, but the worker must first prove that they came in contact with a substance that caused the illness.
 If you feel like you developed an occupational disease as a result of a workplace exposure to a harmful substance, please call Emery Reddy’s Washington Workers’ Compensation Lawyers—they are highly trained in identifying and pursuing these types of L&I claims.

-If you experience one or more the following symptoms, you should take immediate steps to protect your hearing using earplugs or a headset, make an appointment with an audiologist, ENT, or both, and call Emery Reddy to discuss a potential claim:
+If you experience one or more the following symptoms, you should take immediate steps to protect your hearing using earplugs or a headset, make an appointment with an audiologist, ENT, or both, and call us to discuss a potential claim:

-- Difficulty (or complete loss of) hearing higher pitches
+- Difficulty (or complete loss of) hearing high-pitched sounds

-- Roaring or rushing sounds in one or both ears
+- Ringing, roaring, or rushing sounds in one or both ears (tinnitus)

 - Difficulty understanding others

 - Having to regularly ask others to repeat themselves